balkhaev/cyprus-care/docs/MAP_AND_VENUE_VIEWS.md

 # Map View and Venue Views Implementation

-## Обзор
+## Overview

-Реализована полная функциональность карты и просмотра площадок для трех типов пользователей: волонтеров, организаторов и получателей помощи.
+Full map and venue viewing functionality implemented for three types of users: volunteers, organizers, and beneficiaries.

-## Новые файлы
+## New Files

-### Типы данных
+### Data Types
-- `types/response.ts` - типы для ответов волонтеров, обязательств получателей помощи и статусов нужд
+- `types/response.ts` - types for volunteer responses, beneficiary commitments and need statuses
-- `lib/mock-data/responses.ts` - мок-данные для тестирования ответов и обязательств
+- `lib/mock-data/responses.ts` - mock data for testing responses and commitments

-### Компоненты представлений площадок
+### Venue View Components
-- `components/venue-views/VolunteerVenueView.tsx` - представление для волонтеров
+- `components/venue-views/VolunteerVenueView.tsx` - view for volunteers
-- `components/venue-views/OrganizerVenueView.tsx` - представление для организаторов
+- `components/venue-views/OrganizerVenueView.tsx` - view for organizers
-- `components/venue-views/BeneficiaryVenueView.tsx` - представление для получателей помощи
+- `components/venue-views/BeneficiaryVenueView.tsx` - view for beneficiaries
-- `components/UserRoleSwitcher.tsx` - переключатель ролей пользователя для тестирования
+- `components/UserRoleSwitcher.tsx` - user role switcher for testing

-## Основные возможности
+## Key Features

-### Map View (общий)
+### Map View (general)

-**Богатые попапы при наведении:**
+**Rich hover popups:**
-- Название и описание площадки
+- Venue name and description
-- Список всех функций площадки (Collection Point, Distribution Point, Services Needed)
+- List of all venue functions (Collection Point, Distribution Point, Services Needed)
-- Детали по каждой функции (количество товаров/услуг)
+- Details for each function (quantity of items/services)

-**Фильтрация:**
+**Filtering:**
-- Фильтрация площадок по категориям товаров через CategoryTreeFilter
+- Filter venues by item categories through CategoryTreeFilter
-- Фильтр находится слева на карте
+- Filter located on the left of the map

 **ETA (Estimated Time of Arrival):**
-- Автоматически рассчитывается и отображается для волонтеров и получателей помощи
+- Automatically calculated and displayed for volunteers and beneficiaries
-- Показывает расстояние и приблизительное время до площадки
+- Shows distance and approximate time to venue
-- Использует геолокацию пользователя
+- Uses user geolocation
-- Средняя скорость: 30 км/ч
+- Average speed: 30 km/h

-**Выделение точек распределения:**
+**Distribution point highlighting:**
-- Для получателей помощи площадки с Distribution Point выделяются зеленым маркером
+- For beneficiaries, venues with Distribution Point are highlighted with green marker
-- Специальная иконка 📦 для визуального различия
+- Special icon 📦 for visual distinction

 ### Venue View: Volunteer

-**Отображает:**
+**Displays:**
-- Все детали площадки
+- All venue details
-- Количество нужных товаров с уровнем нужды (a lot, some, few)
+- Quantity of needed items with need level (a lot, some, few)
-- Список нужных услуг с описаниями
+- List of needed services with descriptions
-- Специальные требования для каждой функции
+- Special requirements for each function

-**Функциональность:**
+**Functionality:**
-- Кнопка "Respond" для каждого товара или услуги
+- "Respond" button for each item or service
-- Модальное окно для ввода:
+- Modal window for entering:
-  - Количества предлагаемых товаров
+  - Quantity of offered items
-  - Сообщения с дополнительной информацией
+  - Message with additional information
-- Отправка ответа организатору
+- Send response to organizer

 ### Venue View: Organizer

-**Отображает:**
+**Displays:**
-- Все функции площадки
+- All venue functions
-- Прогнозируемую явку волонтеров для каждого товара/услуги
+- Predicted volunteer turnout for each item/service
-- Количество откликов
+- Number of responses
-- Общее количество предложенных товаров
+- Total quantity of offered items
-- Список волонтеров с их предложениями
+- List of volunteers with their offers

-**Функциональность:**
+**Functionality:**
-- Три кнопки статуса для каждого товара/услуги:
+- Three status buttons for each item/service:
-  - "Need a lot" (красная)
+  - "Need a lot" (red)
-  - "Need few more" (оранжевая)
+  - "Need few more" (orange)
-  - "Don't need" (зеленая)
+  - "Don't need" (green)
-- Возможность раскрыть детали откликов
+- Ability to expand response details
-- Просмотр сообщений от волонтеров
+- View messages from volunteers

-**Примечание:** Организатор видит этот интерфейс только для своих площадок
+**Note:** Organizer sees this interface only for their venues

 ### Venue View: Beneficiary

-**Отображает:**
+**Displays:**
-- Только точки распределения (Distribution Points)
+- Only Distribution Points
-- Список доступных товаров
+- List of available items
-- Часы работы точки распределения
+- Distribution point hours
-- Ожидаемое количество получателей
+- Expected number of beneficiaries
-- Важную информацию (Special Requests)
+- Important information (Special Requests)

-**Функциональность:**
+**Functionality:**
-- Кнопка "I will be there" для подтверждения посещения
+- "I will be there" button to confirm attendance
-- После подтверждения кнопка меняется на "Confirmed"
+- After confirmation, button changes to "Confirmed"
-- Помогает организаторам планировать раздачу
+- Helps organizers plan distribution

-**Примечание:** Другие функции площадки (Collection Point, Services Needed) отображаются только для информации
+**Note:** Other venue functions (Collection Point, Services Needed) are displayed for information only

-## Система ролей
+## Role System

-Текущая роль пользователя определяет:
+Current user role determines:
-1. Какие маркеры выделены на карте
+1. Which markers are highlighted on map
-2. Показывается ли ETA
+2. Whether ETA is shown
-3. Какое представление площадки используется
+3. Which venue view is used
-4. Какие действия доступны
+4. What actions are available

-### Переключение ролей (для тестирования)
+### Role Switching (for testing)

-Компонент `UserRoleSwitcher` позволяет переключаться между пользователями:
+`UserRoleSwitcher` component allows switching between users:
 - John Smith - Organizer (org-1)
 - Maria Garcia - Organizer (org-2)
 - Alex Johnson - Volunteer